-This guide provides an overview of the concepts related to Intellectual Property (IP), Knowledge Transfer (KT) and Technology Transfer (TT), and covers the ownership, distribution and commercial development of knowledge and technology developed by NOVA faculty, students, staff, research fellows, research visitors and other individuals collaborating with NOVA, its Organic Units and/or Research Groups/Units.
+This guide provides an overview of the concepts related to Intellectual Property (IP), Knowledge Transfer (KT) and Technology Transfer (TT), and covers the ownership, benefits, distribution and commercial development of knowledge and technology developed by NOVA faculty, students, staff, research fellows, research visitors and other individuals collaborating with NOVA, its Organic Units and/or Research Groups/Units.
+Note that this guide does not intend to cover all the potential forms of knowledge transfer and valorization; it rather focuses on research commercialization and transformation of intellectual property assets into socio-economic value.

-Its aims to help the NOVA community navigating through the main policies, guidelines and procedures implemented by the University in the areas of IP and KT, and it is organized in a question-and-answer fashion, based on frequently asked questions
+This guide aims to help the NOVA community navigating through the main policies, guidelines and procedures implemented by the University in the areas of Intellectual Property and Knowledge Transfer, and it is organized in a question-and-answer fashion, based on frequently asked questions